 The original document, or the microfilm copy, is then generally sent to the greatest depository.
 To make them more easily accessible to the public, the Library sends copies, when enough are available, to about 125 so-called “depository” libraries throughout the United States.

 The Bendix Company in South Bend, Indiana, writes for a German patent on the record player changer “with records stacked above the turntable.”
 Pillsbury Mills wants to have what is available on German flour and bread production methods.
-Kendall Manufacturing Company (“Soapine”) wants insect repellent compounds.
-Pioneer Hi‑Bred Corn Company, Iowa, asks about “interrogation of research workers at the agricultural high school at Hohenheim.”
+Kendall Manufacturing Company (“Soapine”) wants insect-repellent compounds.
+Pioneer Hi‑Bred Corn Company, Iowa, asks about the “interrogation of research workers at the agricultural high school at Hohenheim.”

-Americans, too, think there is extra ordinarily good prospecting in the war secrets lode.
-Company executives practically park on the OTS’s front doorstep, wanting to be first to get hold of a particular report on publication.
+Americans, too, think there is extraordinarily good prospecting in the war secrets lode.
+Company executives practically park on the OTS’s front doorstep, wanting to be the first to get hold of a particular report on publication.

 After a certain American aircraft company had ordered a particular captured war document, it was queried as to whether the information therein had made it or saved it money.
 The cost of the report had been a few dollars.
 The company answered: “Yes, at least a hundred thousand dollars.” !!

 A research head of another business firm took notes for three hours in the OTS offices one day.
 “Thanks very much,” he said, as he stood to go, “The notes from these documents are worth at least half a million dollars to my company.” !!